-How time flies And speaking of how time flies let’s celebrate the thirty second anniversary of “Ride The Lightning” by discussing whether this is the best Metallica album ever recorded!
+How time flies And speaking of how time flies let’s celebrate the thirty eight year anniversary of “Ride The Lightning” by discussing whether this is the best Metallica album ever recorded!

 Ride The Lightning marked the important maturation of the band’s musical style.
 One major reason for this is the replacement of former Metallica bassist Dave Mustaine by Cliff Burton.
 Burton’s contribution to the songwriting process led Metallica members to experiment with different tempos and song structures.